Workflow and Media¶

 The resulting remixed MP4 is a representation of the SMIL Playlist and represents all audio, video and Timed Metadata.
 The remixed MP4 does not contain actual media data, but instead references the original audio/video.
 Hence, a remixed MP4 is generally small in size.

 When the media is not preconditioned (i.e., splice points do not match up with a keyframe in the video), Unified Remix may condition the media by closing the GOP at the splice point and inserting a keyframe.
 The transcoded GOP is then stored in the remixed MP4 file and no longer externally referenced.
-For more info about conditioning media, see Requirements - Conditioning Media.
+For more info about conditioning media, see Media Conditioning For Ad Insertion.